br3ndonland/udacity-fsnd-p5-map/info/map-methods.md

     ```
   - The iterator `i` can be used instead of `item`.
   - The JavaScript is actually a server-side Node.js module.
 I will convert the server-side code to run client-side in the browser.
+  - Git commit at this point: Query Foursquare API with Python and JavaScript 2ba7a8d

 [(Back to TOC)](#table-of-contents)